mutantstandard/orxporter/docs/dzuk/image_formats.md

 # Formats

-### Out of the box support:
+### Vector
 - `svg` SVG
+- `svgo` Optimised SVG (requires svgcleaner)

+*(check the [readme](../../readme.md) for all the information on dependencies)*

+#### `svgo` Optimised SVG
+Optimised SVG is the same format as SVG, but it's losslessly compressed to create a smaller file size (in Mutant Standard tests, optimised SVGs are 30-40% smaller).
+It requires an extra processing stage, and it needs the dependency listed.
+Check the [svgcleaner](https://github.com/RazrFalcon/svgcleaner) repo to see the documentation for it so you can see what it does to the SVG files.

+orxporter uses svgcleaner with the following settings:

+`svgcleaner <in file> <out file> --remove-metadata=no --quiet`

+### Raster
 - `png` PNG

-### Requires extra software to install:

 - `webp` Lossless WebP (requires cwebp)
 - `avif` Lossless AVIF (requires go-avif)
 - `flif` FLIF (requires flif)

 *(check the [readme](../../readme.md) for all the information on dependencies)*

-Crushed PNGs and Optimised SVGs are the same formats as PNG and SVG, but their data is arranged in such a way to create a smaller file size, they require an extra processing stage, and they need the dependencies listed.

-When choosing raster images (any format but `svg`), you have to add a size as well. you do this by adding a hyphen followed by the square size in pixels.
+When choosing raster images, you have to add a size as well. you do this by adding a hyphen followed by the square size in pixels.

 eg.